mountaineerbr/shellChatGPT/man/README.md

 the prompt name after any command line options, such as “`.[_prompt_name_]`”.
 This loads the prompt file unless instruction was set with command line options.

+To insert the current date and time to the instruction prompt, set command line `option --time`.

 ### Commands